RSE-NI/qub-eeecs-python/README.md

 Go to https://www.anaconda.com and download the Anaconda python distro.
 This should automatically detect your operating system, but if not go to https://www.anaconda.com/products/distribution#Downloads and select the correct one.
 Run the installer, pour yourself a coffee and put your feet up - this can take up to 20 mins or so.
 For Windows, MAKE SURE TO CHECK "ADD ANACONDA TO MY PATH ENVIRONMENT VARIABLE".

 Once installed, run the application and it may ask you to update to 2.2.0, you can choose to go ahead and update (takes 2-3 mins) or not.
 If you do, restart Anaconda.
-Verify that you can see the following screen, or similar.
+Verify that you can see the main Anaconda screen.
 Click Jupyter Lab, and ensure it runs ok on your machine.

 ### Install Bash (and Git)